- Search for a Leaflet

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Fluoxetine should not be taken with some common drugs that you get on prescription.
+- Fluoxetine should not be taken with some medicines.
 It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting fluoxetine.

 Is there anything else I need to know about this medicine?